Holy Family College, Abak: Admission Policy

 Admission into Holy Family College, Oku-Abak, is open to only boys who have completed their elementary education.
 Such prospective candidates must take and pass the Diocesan Education Commission-organized Common Entrance Examination, which is usually conducted on dates fixed by the college during the second term of the school year, with a late entrance during the early weeks of the third term.
 Successful candidates would then go through a screening interview, which comprises oral and written tests.
 Successful candidates who would have met this and other requirements are offered admission.
-Transferred students from other schools may be admitted into JSS1 & 2, SS1 & SS2 upon presentation of an authentic transcript and transfer certificate from previous/former schools, in addition to a written exam to be given by our school.
-All new candidates desiring to enter Holy Family College, in addition to all the demands listed above, have to present before admission their medical certificate of fitness from a recognized medical institution.

 Examinations

 Students' performance and progress are determined through periodic tests, which include continuous assessment tests and terminal examinations.
 Each student must take an end-of-term examination, part of which was already covered in the pre-examination tests listed above.
 Promotion to a new class depends on good performance in these examinations.
-External Examinations taken yearly by our students include: